This post is our list of the best things to do in London in July, updated for 2022.

-In 2020, the world’s premier classical musical festival, the BBC Proms runs from July 17 to September 12.
+The world’s premier classical musical festival, the BBC Prom usually runs from late July to early September.

 See A Play in Regent’s Park

 The Regent’s Park Open Air Theatre is truly a hidden London gem.
 Tucked away among the foliage of the park this venue is well planned so that every seat has a perfect view of the stage.

 TIP: If you want to experience more of Shakespeare than just his works, why not visit Shakespeare’s Globe Theatre?